Bavarian Cream Donuts are fried, fluffy donuts filled with the most luxurious Bavarian cream filling and rolled in sugar.

 - For the filling make a pastry cream ahead of time, at least two hours before it is needed.
 For in-depth instructions and step-by-step process shots of how to make pastry cream, check out my pastry cream recipe post.
 (Note that this Bavarian cream filling only requires half a batch of this pastry cream recipe, as reflected in the ingredients section above).

-- Whisk the egg yolks together with the cornstarch and 2 tablespoons of the sugar.3 Egg Yolks, 2 tablespoon Cornstarch
+- Whisk the egg yolks together with the cornstarch and 2 tablespoons of the sugar.3 (3 Large) Egg Yolks, 2 tablespoon Cornstarch

 - Pour the remaining sugar into a saucepan along with the milk and vanilla.
-Heat over medium-low heat.¼ cup White Sugar, 1 cup Whole Milk, 1 teaspoon Vanilla Extract
+Heat over medium-low heat.50 g (¼ cup) Granulated Sugar, 240 ml (1 cup) Whole Milk, 1 teaspoon Vanilla Extract

 - Once the milk begins to feel warm, drizzle it slowly into the egg yolk mixture, whisking it in to combine as you go.
 It's important to do this gradually to slowly bring up the temperature of the egg yolks.